ReqwerT/labenv/readme.md

     └── README.md
     ```

-### Açıklamalar:
+### Remarks:

-  - `images/` klasörü, Windows sanal makinesi üzerinden başlatılacak sanal makinelerin `.qcow2` uzantılı disk dosyalarını içerir.
-Hem Windows hem de Linux sanal makineleri bu klasöre dosya paylaşımı yoluyla erişebilir.
+  - The `images/` folder contains the disk files with the `.qcow2` extension of the virtual machines that will be launched via the Windows virtual machine.
+Both Windows and Linux virtual machines can access this folder via file sharing.

-  - `Ans/` klasörü Ansible kontrol makinesine ait dosyaları içerir:
+  - The `Ans/` folder contains the files belonging to the Ansible control machine:
-    - `Vagrantfile`: Ubuntu tabanlı sanal makineyi başlatır.
+  - `Vagrantfile`: Starts the Ubuntu-based virtual machine.
-    - `scripts/req.sh`: `vagrant up` ile otomatik çalışır, Ansible kurulumu yapar ve diğer adımları tetikler.
+  - `scripts/req.sh`: Automatically runs with `vagrant up`, installs Ansible and triggers other steps.
-    - `install_qemu.yml`: Hedef (Windows) makineye QEMU ve gerekli sanallaştırma özelliklerini yükler.
+  - `install_qemu.yml`: Installs QEMU and necessary virtualization features on the target (Windows) machine.
-    - `create_startup_qemu_file.yml`: `images/` klasöründeki her disk için otomatik `.bat` dosyaları oluşturur ve Windows’un başlangıcına ekler.
-Böylece Windows her açıldığında ilgili sanal makineler de otomatik başlatılır.
+  - `create_startup_qemu_file.yml`: Creates automatic `.bat` files for each disk in the `images/` folder and adds them to the Windows startup.
+Thus, the relevant virtual machines are automatically started every time Windows is started.
   - `Win/` klasörü Windows sanal makinesini başlatmak için gereken `Vagrantfile`’ı içerir.
 Bu dosya:
-    - Statik IP adresi atar,
+     - Assigns a static IP address,
-    - WinRM servisini etkinleştirerek Ansible ile yönetilebilir hale getirir.
+     - Enables the WinRM service and makes it manageable with Ansible.

   ---

 ## Kurulum ve Çalıştırma Adımları